-- Completing an RCA and action plan to identify barriers and implement resources and processes for change. - Providing follow up education and offering vaccinations to patients and staff who previously refused or were initially hesitant. - Utilizing change ideas from the Vaccination Change Package in facility action plans.
+- Completing an RCA and action plan to identify barriers and implement resources and processes for change. - Providing follow up education and offering vaccinations to patients and staff who previously refused or were initially hesitant. - Utilization of the Network provided Vaccination Change Package.

-Chart Z: Count of ESRD Patients Receiving Pneumococcal Conjugate Vaccination (PCV 13) May 2022-April 2023
+Chart Z: Count of ESRD Patients Receiving PCV 13 Vaccination May 2022-April 2023

-Chart AA: Percent of ESRD Patients Receiving an Initial Pneumococcal Polysaccharide Vaccination (PPSV 23) May 2022-April 2023
+Chart AA: Percent of ESRD Patients Receiving an Initial PPSV 23 May 2022-April 2023

-Chart BB: Percent of ESRD Patients Receiving Booster PPSV 23 Vaccination May 2022-April 2023
+Chart BB: Percent of ESRD Patients Receiving a Booster PPSV 23 Vaccination May 2022-April 2023

-Chart CC: Percent of ESRD Patients Over 65 Years Old Receiving PPSV 23 May 2022-April 2023
+Chart CC: Percent of ESRD Patients Over 65 Years Old Receiving a PPSV 23 Vaccination May 2022-April 2023